logger-dart/logger.dart/README.md

 `Logger` available from `logger` package entry, with exception that the former cannot be closed.

-You can find out more about API by following the [link](dartdocs-url).
+You can find out more about API by following the [link][dartdocs-url].

 ## License
 The source code is released under the terms of [MIT] license.